ram-tamiri/Github/demo/readme.md

-This is a demo directory created to practice creating mutliple nested directories and files in it and pushed it Git repo
+This is a demo directory created to practice creating mutliple nested directories and files in it and pushed it Git repo.